AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/reports.md

 {{commerce-only}}

-As a result of the analysis performed, the [!DNL Upgrade Compatibility Tool] exports a report that contains a list of issues for each file specifying its severity, error code and error description.
+As a result of the analysis, the [!DNL Upgrade Compatibility Tool] exports a report that contains a list of issues for each file specifying its severity, error code, and error description.

 See the example below: